ahmed-elbaz/Perceptron-based-imageClassification-Python/README.md

 **4. Conusion_matrices_images zipped file** and it inludes 10 images that represents 10 confusion matrices. the first 9 matrices named “Confusion-x.jpg”, where x is absolute value of the power of 10 of η and the last matrix named "Confusion_b.jpg" and it represents confusion matrix with best accuracy after applying the model in validation data, get best eta per classifier then apply best model on testing data.
 **5. Dataset zipped file** and it inludes training, testing and validation datasets.

-**Please note that this project can be easier If we made some dimensionality reduction but the main goal of the project is to apply perceptron concept on high dimensional data.**
+**Please note that this project can be simpler If we made some dimensionality reduction but the main goal of the project is to apply perceptron concept on high dimensional data.**